 Regional Fact Sheets - A guide for referral practice used within the Specialist Homelessness Services (SHS) in the Eastern metropolitan region.

 The State-wide Homelessness Networks were established in 1996.
-They operate across Victoria in every Department of Health Human Services (DHHS) region and are funded DHHS to bring services together to share information, and identify common needs and gaps in homelessness service provision.
+They operate across Victoria in every Department of Families, Fairness and Housing (DFFH), (formerly Department of Health and Human Services) region and are funded DFFH to bring services together to share information, and identify common needs and gaps in homelessness service provision.